-The Channel 4 series saw 25 civilian recruits attempt to survive a brutal 10-day SAS-style military camp, developed by hardened military vets Ant Middleton and Jason Fox.
+As always, the Channel 4 series follows 25 civilian recruits as they attempt to survive a brutal 10-day SAS-style military camp, developed by hardened military vets Ant Middleton and Jason Fox.
+This time around, they included a secret ‘mole’ who fed information from the recruits to the DS.

 There are certain requirements that you are expected to meet before pressing ahead with your application.